global-121/121-platform/tools/README.md

    And fill in the right secret.

 2. Create `systemd-service`.
-   First fill in the right User in `webhook.service`.
+   First fill in, in `webhook.service`:
+   * The right User ('global121' or 'global121production').
 This should reflect a user-account on that server with the appropriate permissions.
+   * Also choose 'staging' or 'production' for NODE_ENV, depending on the server.

        cp tools/webhook.service /etc/systemd/system/webhook.service
        sudo service webhook start